joeshannon/adcorr/README.rst

 |code_ci| |docs_ci| |coverage| |pypi_version| |license|

-This package provides a set of pure python functions for performing corrections on area detector data.
+A library providing a set of pure python functions for performing corrections on area detector data.
+For interfaces with hdf5 and zocalo, see the related projects section below.

 Install via PyPI with: